fanpero87/dotfiles-linux/README.md

 If you clone this repo, you wont have to create the `.tmux.conf` file, it would already be created. you would have to create the folder, clone the repo and install all the packages.

+## NeoVIM

+To setup and configure, neoVIM, follow this (repo)[https://github.com/fanpero87/neovim-setup.git]

 ## Vim config

 Here is the setup for vim on my Linux servers.